Products in double categories, revisited: Finite-product double theories

 The isomorphism on the right-hand side uses a canonical isomorphism between products obtained as follows.
 The family of proarrows $p_{n_j}: x^{n_j} \proto x$, $1 \leq j \leq \ell$, indexed by the identity span $\id_{[\ell]}$, and the family of identity proarrows $\id_x$, indexed by the span $\sigma^* = ([\ell] \xfrom{\sigma} [k] = [k])$, have as their composite the family $p_{n_{\sigma i}}: x^{n_{\sigma i}} \proto x$, $1 \leq i \leq k$, also indexed by the span $\sigma^*$.
 But the same is true for the family of identity proarrows $\id_{x^{n_{\sigma i}}} \cong \id_x^{n_{\sigma i}}$, $i \leq 1 \leq k$, indexed by $\sigma^*$, composed with the proarrow family $p_{n_{\sigma i}}: x^{n_{\sigma i}} \proto x$, $1 \leq i \leq k$, indexed by the identity span $\id_{[k]}$.
 Since a finite-product double theory has \emph{strong} finite products, we obtain a canonical isomorphism

 which, by composing with the identity $1_{p_k}$ on the right, yields the isomorphism used in the right-hand side. \end{itemize} A model of the theory of cartesian promonoids is equivalent to a cartesian multicategory.
-This follows by reasoning similar to, but simpler than, that in \cite[\mbox{Proposition 6.21}]{lambert2023}, with the ad hoc argument controlling the model's laxators for companions replaced by a simple appeal to \cref{lem:laxator-unitor-product}.
+This follows by reasoning similar to, but simpler than, that in \citep[\mbox{Proposition 6.21}]{lambert2024}, now appealing to Lemma \ref{lem:laxator-unitor-product} to control the model's laxators for companions.

 The \define{theory of symmetric promonoids} is defined in the same way except that the skeleton of $\FinSet$ is replaced by its core, the skeleton of the groupoid of finite sets and bijections.
 Models of the theory of symmetric promonoids are equivalent to symmetric multicategories. \end{example}